chapman-phys227-2016s/Information/PythonStyleGuide.md

 ##  Naming Conventions

 There are various naming conventions used in Python and other programming languages.
-The two common ones we will seeare lowercase_with_underscore and mixedCase (aka lowerCamelCase).
+The two common ones we will see are lowercase_with_underscore and mixedCase (aka lowerCamelCase).

 For consistency, we should stick to the mixedCase convention.
 Multi-word names should start with a lowercase letter, and each new word should start with a capital letter.
 You can never have a space within a name.
 For example,

 	sumOfSquares
 	printHappyBirthday
 	totalApples

 ### Names to Avoid

 Never use the characters `l` (lowercase letter el), `O` (uppercase letter oh), or `I` (uppercase letter eye) as single character variable names.

 In some typefaces, these characters are indistinguishable from the numerals one and zero.

 In general, try to avoid using single character names.
 There are some times when using `x`, `y`, `z` for axis names, or `a`, `b`, `c` for the sides of a triangle, or `i`, `j`, `k` for indices will make sense,  For most other cases, create names that have meaning for their function.